"His step has never been lighter and more sure-footed. He's never been more present and centered. Never happier."

 2. A hip-length pad assures a good night's sleep on the trail.
 Pads come in a range of types and prices and are available in stores and through Summer Camp Supply.
 For keeping you warm, a sleeping pad is almost as important as a sleeping bag; a foam pad provides plenty of insulation.

 3. Each boy must bring a backpack.
 It can be an external or internal frame pack, but must be more than simply a school backpack.
-Summer Camp Supply is very enthusiastic about the quality of the packs they offer.
-Backpacks should be at least 25 liters to accommodate gear for a 3-day expedition.
+Backpacks should be at least 35 liters to accommodate gear for a 3-day expedition.
+To be comfortable, backpacks must be carefully fitted to your son's body.
+We strongly recommend that he try on the pack before you buy one.
+Most boys need to have a "kid's" backpack, as hip straps on an adult pack are too big.
+Here is an example of a good hiking pack: https://www.rei.com/product/878459/osprey-ace-50-pack-kids.

 7. Remember to send towels, sheets, blankets, pillow, pillowcases and a mattress cover.
 The camp does not supply these items unless a boy is coming from abroad.